 The Postclassic Period: Decline and Adaptation

 The Classic Period ended with a widespread collapse around 900 CE, leading to the abandonment of many major cities in the southern lowlands.
 The reasons for this collapse are still debated, but factors such as environmental degradation, overpopulation, warfare, and drought likely played a role.
-During the Postclassic Period (900 CE – 1697 CE), the Mayan civilization shifted northward to the Yucatán Peninsula, where new centers like Chichen Itza, Uxmal, and Mayapan rose to prominence.
+On top of that, during the Postclassic Period (900 CE – 1697 CE), the Mayan civilization shifted northward to the Yucatán Peninsula, where new centers like Chichen Itza, Uxmal, and Mayapan rose to prominence.
 Key aspects of this period include:

 Aztec Civilization: Rise to Power

 The Aztec civilization emerged much later, in the 14th century CE, in the Valley of Mexico.
+Which means - Triple Alliance: In the 15th century, the Aztecs formed a Triple Alliance with the city-states of Texcoco and Tlacopan, allowing them to expand their power and conquer neighboring territories.
+In 1325 CE, they founded their capital city, Tenochtitlan, which would become one of the largest and most impressive cities in the world.
 The Aztecs, also known as the Mexica, were a nomadic tribe who migrated to the area and eventually settled on an island in Lake Texcoco.
-In 1325 CE, they founded their capital city, Tenochtitlan, which would become one of the largest and most impressive cities in the world.
-Key stages in the rise of the Aztec civilization include:
+But key stages in the rise of the Aztec civilization include:

 Aztec Society and Culture